Geoff Chappell, Software Analyst

 A Knowledge Base article The filter manager rollup package for Windows XP SP2 suggests the function is back-fitted into the later builds of earlier Windows versions to assist anti-virus vendors, who might otherwise use the undocumented MmCreateSection function.
 Rather than touch on how Microsoft had left programmers to resort to depending on a function that had by then been undocumented for roughly a decade, the Knowledge Base article contents itself with the humour of a tautology: “Microsoft does not support this API because it is undocumented and unsupported”.

 Note anyway that Microsoft took its time to get the new function’s availability in Windows 2000 and Windows XP adopted into the formal documentation.
 It got missed for the WDK version 6000 in time for Windows Vista, which does otherwise know of the Update Rollup.
-It instead had to wait until some time during 2007: “Microsoft Windows Server 2003 SP1 and later, the Update Rollup for Windows 2000 Service Pack 4 (SP4), and the Filter Manager Rollup for Windows XP Service Pack 2 (SP2).”
+It instead had to wait until some time during 2007.
+Perhaps Microsoft was still gathering the detail: “Microsoft Windows Server 2003 SP1 and later, the Update Rollup for Windows 2000 Service Pack 4 (SP4), and the Filter Manager Rollup for Windows XP Service Pack 2 (SP2).”

 Neither the Update Rollup for Windows 2000 SP4 nor the Filter Manager Rollup for Windows XP SP2 has been found for this study.